tellery/website/docs/how-to-use/create-story.md

 Type `/` to bring up your menu of content options.
 Go ahead and choose "Question", then a question block will appear in the story.
+You can edit the name of the question.

 ### Edit SQL